-- 2.21.1 Tank heating and insulation shall be in accordance with FM Global Loss Prevention Data Sheet 3-2 or as described in Paragraph 2.21.5 or 2.21.6. - 2.21.2 Heating equipment is required for uninsulated pump suction tanks located on the cold side of either the 5°F (-15°C) lowest one-day mean or the 30°F (-1°C) normal daily minimum, whichever is colder, as shown on the Data Sheet 3-2 isothermal maps. - 2.21.3 The heating system shall be of such capacity that the temperature of the coldest water in the tank shall be maintained at or above 42°F (5.6°C) during the coldest weather.
-A low water temperature alarm, set at 40°F (4.4°C) shall be provided. - 2.21.4 When tank heating or insulation is required, FM Approved systems shall be specified.
-When FM Approved tank heating or insulation products are unavailable, details of the particular systems shall be submitted to the appropriate FM Global Service Office for review and acceptance. - 2.21.5 FM Global Loss Prevention Data Sheet 3-2 states that heat loss from steel tanks can be greatly reduced by the application of insulation over the exterior of the tank.
+- 2.21.1 Tank heating and insulation shall be in accordance with Paragraph 2.21.5 or 2.21.6. - 2.21.2 Heating equipment is required for uninsulated pump suction tanks located on the cold side of either the 5°F (-15°C) lowest one-day mean or the 30°F (-1°C) normal daily minimum, whichever is colder, as shown on the Data Sheet 3-2 isothermal maps. - 2.21.3 The heating system shall be of such capacity that the temperature of the coldest water in the tank shall be maintained at or above 42°F (5.6°C) during the coldest weather.
+A low water temperature alarm, set at 40°F (4.4°C) shall be provided. - 2.21.4 When tank heating or insulation is required, certified systems shall be specified. - 2.21.5 Heat loss from steel tanks can be greatly reduced by the application of insulation over the exterior of the tank.
 Polyurethane foam can be sprayed on the tank to the desired thickness with an elastomeric type coating applied to protect the foam from the weather.
 Board stock or fiber type insulations can also be used.
 When these types are used, a metal jacket is placed over the insulation to protect it from the weather.